 HubSpot CMS Hub is a marketing-focused platform designed for organisations prioritising lead generation and customer relationship management integration.

 HubSpot's strength lies in connecting your website directly to your sales and marketing processes.
-If lead generation and nurturing is central to your business model, HubSpot's integrated approach creates seamless workflows.
+If lead generation and nurturing is central to your business model, HubSpot's integrated approach creates streamlined workflows.

 Strengths: